PoeCoh/Dreamland/README.md

   - For test process, application will collect test data in json form when possible and create a record with data for each unit.
 In the event of failure test should automatically generate an Issue record for the unit
   - For shipping, application will check serial number for completed records for each process for assemlby, and verify no open Issues remain.
 If no issues are found unit is applied to a work order

 Having learned that MariaDB supports JSON arrays I'm changing my tactics.
+This will allow me to consolidate the database by quite a bit.

-1. User logs on
+1. User logs on Application
    - Application fetches assigned work roles for user from MDB

      Name | Roles